The Honest Guide · Chapter 6

 Same machine, different settings.
 Here is the California route across the four credentials, side by side.

-All four credentials also require the California Law and Ethics Exam.
+All four credentials also require their own version of a Law and Ethics Exam.
 The compact row names the interstate compact that exists for each credential.
 California participates in none of them, as the next section explains.

 If you move: how a license travels

 A license crosses state lines one of two ways.
 Licensure by endorsement means the destination state’s board reviews your out-of-state license on its own terms, against its own standards.
 An interstate compact is a multistate authorization that works only when both your home state and the destination state are members.
 Three compacts are live or nearly live: PSYPACT for psychologists (more than 40 states), the Counseling Compact for counselors (a growing set, issuing privileges in Arizona, Minnesota, and Ohio as of June 2026), and the Social Work Licensure Compact for social workers (activated, but not yet issuing licenses).
-There is no interstate compact for marriage and family therapists.
+There is no interstate compact for marriage and family therapists yet, so LMFTs cross state lines through endorsement, and many states will credit a California LMFT license toward their own requirements; the specifics for each state are collected in MFT license requirements by state.
 And California has joined none of the three, so a move into or out of California currently runs through endorsement, in both directions.

 The bottom line

-- Every credential takes two exams: a California Law and Ethics Exam and a clinical exam that depends on the credential.
+• Every credential takes two exams: its own Law and Ethics Exam and a clinical exam, both specific to the credential.

 Weighing the MFT route specifically?
 The next questions are what it pays and what it costs.
 See the guide’s pillar overview, the Sentio MFT program overview, tuition and fees, and how to compare California MFT programs.